Coconut Oil For Stretch Marks – Benefits And Uses

 Image: Shutterstock

 Although olive oil was found to negatively affect the TEWL rate of the skin and make it dry, it was found to promote wound healing in mice studies (10).
-Along with coconut oil, it may keep the skin moisturized and help with stretch marks.
+However, using olive oil for stretch marks along with other ingredients, such as coconut oil, may keep the skin moisturized and improve the appearance of the scars.

 You Will Need